Illinois Compiled Statutes

 does not include a health care practitioner.

-"Health care practitioner" means any health care practitioner, including a physician, dentist, podiatric physician, advanced practice nurse, physician assistant, clinical psychologist, or clinical social worker.
+"Health care practitioner" means any health care practitioner, including a physician, dentist, podiatric physician, advanced practice registered nurse, physician assistant, clinical psychologist, or clinical social worker.
 The term includes a medical office, health care clinic, health department, group practice, and any other organizational structure for a licensed professional to provide health care services.
 The term does not include a health care facility.

 (b) Every private and public health care facility shall, upon the request of any